E-Sid/scripts/README.md

-# Psychiatric & Neurological and Cardiovascular Assessments Calculators
+# Psychiatric, A&E, and Cardiovascular Assessments Calculators
 _These are mostly GNU/Linux BASH Shell & MS-PowerShell calculators for Cognitive tests, psychiatric rating scales, cardiovascular calculators.
 Some calculators are platform independent (REXX, FreeBASIC), and other FreeDOS-Batch files that can run under FreeDOS_.
 They are:

 ## Cognitive Tests: